Phoenix Expungement Attorneys

 - Suspension of your civil rights that may include your right to vote and to lawfully possess a firearm

-There are certain exclusions to this right to apply including cases involving dangerous offenses, sex-related offenses, offenses where a victim of under 15 was involved, and certain motor vehicle offenses.
+There are certain exclusions to this right, including cases involving dangerous offenses, sex-related offenses, offenses where a victim of under 15 was involved, and certain motor vehicle offenses.

 Can I have my conviction set aside or expunged?